trevorbaughn/.dotfiles/README.md

 Once in the live environment, feel free to set your console font using `setfont <font>` if you'd like.
 If you'd like to see a full list of available fonts, you can run `ls /usr/share/kbd/consolefonts`.
 Do not include the first dot or anything past it in the font name when using `setfont`.

-### (TEMP) Partition and Format Drives
-Partition and format your drives according to [the Arch Installation Guide](https://wiki.archlinux.org/title/Installation_guide#Partition_the_disks).
-You must format your drives with Btrfs so that system backups work.

 ### Connect to the internet
 For the rest of the installation, an internet connection is needed to install packages.
 Please follow the Arch Installation guide to [connect to the internet via Wi-Fi](https://wiki.archlinux.org/title/Installation_guide#Connect_to_the_internet) if you do not have an ethernet connection, which should work automatically.